Quakers Acre Cemetery

 The Society of Friends

 Quakers Acre, which was once known as Town Acre 667, marks the site of New Zealand's first Quaker Meeting House.
-The land is technically a cemetery, and therefore it remained undeveloped.
+Once the meeting house had gone, the land was technically a cemetery, and therefore it remained undeveloped.
 It was opened as a Quiet Garden in 2008.

 Martha (d.1875) and Samuel (d.1854) Strong are buried in the top corner of the garden.
 Both were early members of the Society of Friends (Quakers) and attended worship in New Zealand’s first Quaker Meeting House on Town Acre 667, built 15 May 1853.
 Martha was unwell at this time and the following year she died and was buried here.
 Samuel Strong is buried beside his wife.
 Two infant children of Isaac Hill are also buried here, one named Samuel Tertius, the other name unknown.